-In keeping with the Terms of Reference for the OAS Fee Harmonization Project (PO#331385), please find enclosed first draft of the report.
-This draft report reflects the detailed consultations that we have had with both government officials and the private sector in St. Lucia, Dominica, St. Kitts and Nevis, Antigua and Barbuda, Grenada and St. Vincent and the Grenadines and the OECS Yacht Committee in order to address:
+In keeping with the Terms of Reference for the OAS Fee Harmonization Project (PO#331385), please find enclosed final report.
+This report reflects the detailed consultations that we have had with both government officials and the private sector in St. Lucia, Dominica, St. Kitts and Nevis, Antigua and Barbuda, Grenada and St. Vincent and the Grenadines and the OECS Yacht Committee and the comments on the draft report from Jeannine Compton, general manager of the Soufriere Marine Management Area in Saint Lucia and advocate for this study, in order to address:

-- A harmonized yacht fee policy; - A marketing strategy to increase yacht visitors to existing marine protected areas and potential marine protected areas that are intended to meet the Caribbean Challenge
+- a harmonized yacht fee policy; - a marketing strategy to increase yacht visitors to existing marine protected areas and potential marine protected areas that are intended to meet the Caribbean Challenge